openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 * Any usernames that are an exact match to your text.
 A "Show posts by {username}" option displays above any posts that have an exact text match at any interaction level.
-Click the username in the message to read that user's posts, responses, and comments.
+Select the username in the message to read that user's posts, responses, and comments.

 ==============================================
 Review Posts About a Single Topic
 ==============================================

-To review posts about a particular part of the course or type of issue, click **Discussion** at the top of the page and then select a topic from the drop- down list. (**All Discussions** is selected by default.)
+To review posts about a particular part of the course or type of issue, select **Discussion** at the top of the page and then select a topic from the drop- down list. (**All Discussions** is selected by default.)
 Only posts about the topic you select appear in the list of posts.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_filters.png
  :alt: The list of posts with callouts to identify the top filter to select
-       one topic and the filter below it to select by state
+       one topic and the filter below it to select by state.

 =======================================
 Review Only Unread or Unanswered Posts